mass9/Basic_Cpp_Programms/README.md

 1. Open a text editor and add the code as above.

-2. Save the file as: Name0.cpp    you can give any name you want, just take care it should have cpp extension.
+2. Save the file as: Name0.cpp    .
+You can give any name you want, just take care it should have cpp extension.

 3. Open a command prompt and go to the directory where you saved the file.